-In the 2019-2020 academic year, the live study sessions will be held in Chateau Le Sallay, a 16th century castle converted into a four-star hotel.
+The live study sessions are being held in Chateau Le Sallay, a 16th century castle converted into a four-star hotel.
 Le Sallay is situated in the middle of a private park of 4 hectares, near the town of Nevers (Burgundy, France, two hours away from Paris).
-Having often served as the location of children's and adult educational programs, the Le Sallay hotel is equipped with facilities for classes and recreation, sports and games.
+Having often served as the location of children's and adult educational programs, the Le Sallay hotel is fully equipped with the facilities for classes and recreation, sports and games.
 The rooms for children and teachers are spacious and comfortable.
+During on-site sessions students will have

 8:30 Wake up